lydell/elm-safe-virtual-dom/README.md

 - Verifying that you got the same code as last time with a hash.
 - Caching the download.

-The [elm-sideload](https://github.com/jmpavlick/elm-sideload) tool attempts to do this.
+The [elm-sideload](https://github.com/jmpavlick/elm-sideload) and [elm-wrap](https://github.com/dsimunic/elm-wrap) tools attempt to do this.

 Finally, I mentioned that there’s a downside to having a local `ELM_HOME`.
 Your IDE.
 You’ll probably run your IDE with `ELM_HOME` unset, which means that it’ll go looking for packages in the default `~/.elm` location.
 That works fine, as long as `~/.elm` contains all the packages you need.
 If you add a new package in your project, it might only be installed in the _local_ `ELM_HOME`.
 Then your IDE might be unhappy.
 You can solve this by running one more install command so that the global `~/.elm` folder is updated too.
 Or you could try to configure your IDE to have the local `ELM_HOME` set.
 Or you could decided to patch the global `~/.elm` instead.
 There is no perfect solution.